derailed/k9s_site/_topics/plugins.markdown

 * Shortcut option represents the key combination a user would type to activate the plugin
 * Description will be printed next to the shortcut in the k9s menu
 * Scopes defines a collection of resources name/short-name for the views associated with the plugin.
 You can specify `all` to provide this shortcut for all views.
-* Command represents adhoc commands the plugin runs upon activation
+* Command represents ad-hoc commands the plugin runs upon activation
 * Background specifies whether or not the command runs in the background
 * Args specifies the various arguments that should apply to the command above